monishprasanna/CTF-WRITE-UP/README.md

-# OSINT - Money Money Money (12 solves / 499 points)
+# OSINT - Money Money Money
 **Description :** *I have some money hidden for you inside the zip folder.
 It's all yours but you need to find how I got this money.*

 **Hint** (given because of the low number of solves) : *If you have reached the transactions site, maybe try to find a conversation in the correct transaction.*